ktorio/ktor-documentation/topics/websocket_deflate_extension.md

 Specify if the client (and server) should use compression window.
 Enabling these parameters reduce the amount of space allocated per single session.
-Please note that window size cannot be configured to limitations of [java.util.zip.Deflater] API.
+Please note that window size cannot be configured due to limitations of `java.util.zip.Deflater` API.
 The value is fixed to `15`.

 ```kotlin
 clientNoContextTakeOver = false